-“Anti-Hero” is one of Taylor Swiftโ€™s most personal songs, tackling the messy parts of fame, self-image, and inner conflict.
-Released in 2022 as the lead single from Midnights, this track gives a brutally honest look at feeling like your own worst enemy.
-The songโ€™s meaning centers on self-blame, guilt, and how success can create distance from others.
+“Anti-Hero” is one of Taylor Swift‘s most personal songs, tackling the messy parts of fame, self-image, and inner conflict.
+She sings about self-blame, guilt, and how success can create distance from others.

-“Anti-Hero” Lyrics Meaning: Line by Line
+“Anti-Hero” Meaning: Line by Line

 Verse 1: Struggling with the Past